 Now that you know the beauty of Tailwind from this post, I’m going to fill you in on tribes!
-Tribes sounds really complicated, but at the end of the day they are little groups of similar interests and niches.
-Once I started figuring out the benefits of tribes, my reach skyrocketed!
+Tailwind tribes sounds really complicated, but at the end of the day they are little groups of similar interests and niches.
+Once I started figuring out the benefits of Tailwind tribes, my reach skyrocketed!

 Tell Me About Tailwind Tribes